sailfishos-sony-tama/main/flashing.md

 ```
 This command is included into Linux flash script `flash.sh` already and executed as a part of flashing script.

+### Before booting into Sailfish

-After that, unplug USB cable, and power on device after the led will turn itself off.
+Unplug USB cable, and power on device after the led will turn itself off.